jwodder/gamdam/README.rst

 Options
 -------

--C DIR, --chdir DIR             The root of the git-annex repository to operate
+-C DIR, --chdir DIR             The directory in which to download files;
-                                in; defaults to the current directory.
-If the given directory does not appear to be the root of a git-annex repository, it is initialized as one.
+                                defaults to the current directory.
+If the directory does not exist, it will be created.
+                                If the directory does not belong to a Git or git-annex repository, it will be initialized as one.

 -J INT, --jobs INT              Number of parallel jobs for ``git-annex